Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Shove her on the bed.
 Just shove her on the bed.

-Do you think like
+do you think like

 if I learned how to kill someone with my bare hands, do you think I'd get more respect from my girlfriend?

 What is this, a Hitchcock movie?
-What the fuck are you doing?
-I just feel like if

-as a man I want you to take charge of it, I'm going to say, if you don't know what I mean by this,
+What the fuck is that?
+I just feel like if as a man I want you to take charge of the movement, I'm going to say, if you don't know what I mean by this,

 just take charge.